mharen/mharen.github.io/blog/2013/2013-02-automatically-connect-to-replica-set.md

 ---

 So you got your fancy MongoDB Replica Set running, did you, Mr. Fancypants?
-Before too long you might run into an issue: <strong>how do you connect to the primary node when the primary can change? </strong>
+Before too long you might run into an issue: **how do you connect to the primary node when the primary can change? **

 Luckily our applications don’t have this problem because their drivers are smart and automatically connect to the primary.
 The Mongo shell doesn’t do that, though.